aptx4869-2022/Tool-Bioconductor/README.md

 ### Representation and manipulation of genomic intervals
 Bioconductor version: Release (3.14)

-The ability to efficiently represent and manipulate genomic annotations and alignments is playing a central role when it comes to analyzing high-throughput sequencing data (a.k.a.
+The ability to efficiently `represent and manipulate genomic annotations and alignments` is playing a central role when it comes to analyzing high-throughput sequencing data (a.k.a.
 NGS data).
-The GenomicRanges package defines general purpose containers for storing and manipulating genomic intervals and variables defined along a genome.
-More specialized containers for representing and manipulating short alignments against a reference genome, or a matrix-like summarization of an experiment, are defined in the GenomicAlignments and SummarizedExperiment packages, respectively.
-Both packages build on top of the GenomicRanges infrastructure.
+The GenomicRanges package defines `general purpose containers` for `storing and manipulating genomic intervals and variables` defined along a genome.
+More `specialized containers` for representing and manipulating `short alignments` against a reference genome, or `a matrix-like summarization of an experiment`, are defined in the `GenomicAlignments` and `SummarizedExperiment` packages, respectively. `Both packages build on top of the GenomicRanges infrastructure`.

 Author: P. Aboyoun, H. Pagès, and M. Lawrence
 Maintainer: Bioconductor Package Maintainer <maintainer at bioconductor.org>